 Valet parking will be available at Gannon arches on West Seventh Street.

-Doris Kearns Goodwin is a world-renowned presidential historian and Pulitzer Prize-winning author.
+Doris Kearns Goodwin is a world-renowned presidential historian, public speaker and Pulitzer Prize- winning, New York Times #1 best-selling author.

-Goodwin lives in Concord, Massachusetts, with her husband, the writer, presidential advisor, speechwriter and playwright Richard N. Goodwin.
-She was the first woman to enter the Boston Red Sox locker room, and is a devoted fan of the World Series-winning team.
+Goodwin lives in Boston, Massachusetts.
+She was the first woman to enter the Boston Red Sox locker room in 1979, and is a devoted fan of the World Series-winning team.